 🔋🔋🔋🔋🔋 for $11 instead of 5🔋 × $2.39 = $11.95

-Once you choose the type of deal you're dealing with (*wink wink*), our tool will calculate how much you'll save on it.
+Once you choose the type of deal you're dealing with (*wink wink*), our tool will calculate how much you save on it.
 Also, based on the proportion between the original and the new price, it even mentions how good of a discount it is.
 The ratio itself is not displayed, but if you're curious, you can always find it with our ratio calculator!

 Remember that while Cyber Monday is definitely safer social distancing-wise (and being stomped in the mall entry-wise, for that matter), online shopping has one thing that we're too eager to forget: shipping costs.

 With so many discounts on the horizon, shipping may also be free for Cyber Monday deals.
 However, if it's not, make sure to remember about it while on a shopping spree.
 The calculator includes a window where you can input the shipping costs for your order.

 Tips to shop safe and smart

-With so many aspects to Cyber Monday, it may seem challenging to get your head around all the online shops and deals.
-That's why we've prepared a shortlist of tips that could help you prepare for the day.
+With so many features of Cyber Monday, it may seem difficult to get your head around all the online shops and deals.
+That's why we've prepared a short list of tips that could help you prepare for the day.
 For more information, be sure to check those prepared byand those by .

 Make sure you're safe.

 Make a list of what you need.

 While it's always fun to look through all the offers and see what attracts the eye, it's safer for your wallet to think beforehand what you're looking for and stick to it.
 Unless you're Jeff Bezos.
 You don't have to care much then, do you, Jeff?

 Check how much the product cost before.

 The deal may sound like a bargain, but it might just be the same (or even higher) price than, say, two weeks earlier.
 Shops know that you're eager to buy something that day and can take advantage of that.